Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 # Detailed Pipeline for Display Circuits

-This is the explanation of the detailed pipeleine for the Transaction Validation screen display generation use case
+This is the Garbled Circuits generation detailed pipeline for the Transaction Validation screen use case.

+It illustrated the way GCF can be used with substrate OCWs for a specific type of circuits.

 ## Pipeline